General Information FAQs

 MOCAP allows Missouri to:

-- Expand the range of courses and opportunities offered to students
+- Expand the range of courses and opportunities offered to students.

-- Offer courses for students when there are no qualified teachers to teach the course
+- Offer courses for students when there are no qualified teachers to teach the course in the local school district or charter school.

-- Allow students to take a course not offered at the local school district
+- Allow students to take a course not offered at the local school district or charter school.

 - Provide courses for students who have schedules that prevent them from taking a course when it is offered.
 MOCAP offers “any time, any place” learning for Missouri students.

-- Provide additional support and extended time to students who failed to achieve in regular courses
+- Provide additional support and extended time to students who failed to achieve in regular courses.

 How are MOCAP classes structured?

 MOCAP students are guided through courses by Missouri-certified teachers.
-Courses are delivered over the Internet.
+Courses are delivered over the internet.
 To assure student success with online learning, a variety of technology resources (streaming audio and video, computer animations, email, live chats, etc.) are provided.
 Teachers communicate with students and parents on a regular basis via email, phone, online messaging, etc.

 Who administers the MOCAP online program?